-- HR-5.1 The College will assess the needs of the organization relative to employee skills in order to ascertain the requirements of using technology in the workplace.
-(2) - HR-5.2 The College will provide employee programs and services through the College's Web and Intranet applications.
-(6) - HR-5.3 The College will develop a staffing structure with appropriate levels of technicians, career advancement and remuneration. - HR-5.4 The College will provide an environment for staff development and training to maintain the appropriate skill level.
-(2) - HR-5.5 The College will develop technological solutions to Human Resources.
+- HR-5.1 Assess the needs of the organization relative to employee skills in order to ascertain the requirements of using technology in the workplace.
+(2) - HR-5.2 Provide employee programs and services through the College's Web and Intranet applications.
+(6) - HR-5.3 Develop a staffing structure with appropriate levels of technicians, career advancement and remuneration. - HR-5.4 Provide an environment for staff development and training to maintain the appropriate skill level.
+(2) - HR-5.5 Develop technological solutions to Human Resources.
 (6)